KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-NHL by parnic](https://github.com/parnic/MMM-NHL)

-1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `uses: actions/checkout@v4` in file `automated-tests.yml`: Replace it with v5.
+1. Recommendation: Found `uses: actions/checkout@v4` in file `automated-tests.yml`: Replace it with v5.
-3. Recommendation: Found `npm run` in file `automated-tests.yml`: Replace it with `node --run`.
+2. Recommendation: Found `npm run` in file `automated-tests.yml`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-4. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
+3. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-5. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+4. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+5. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: There is no dependabot configuration file.
+6. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-8. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+7. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-Nightscout by bureus](https://github.com/bureus/MMM-Nightscout)